Matt Smith (footballer, born 1989): Personal life

-Smith's father Ian is a former professional footballer having played for both Queen's Park and Hearts in the Scottish Football League, and for Birmingham City in the English First Division.
+Smith's father Ian is a former professional footballer having played for both Queen's Park and Heart of Midlothian in the Scottish Football League, and for Birmingham City in the English First Division.
 His grandfather, James, is also a former professional who played league football for St Mirren and Clyde.
 His half-brother Jean-Francois is a former professional basketball player, who played for Hyères-Toulon Var Basket in the French Pro A League.
-Smith's father-in-law is football manager and former player Steve Bruce.
+Smith's wife Amy is the daughter of football manager and former player Steve Bruce; in October 2024, the couple's four-month old son Madison died.

 Smith completed his A-Levels in Cheltenham's Pate's Grammar School whilst a trainee at Cheltenham Town.
 In September 2007 he went to Manchester to study for a degree at Manchester Business School, University of Manchester, with a year spent in the United States at Arizona State University.
 He graduated in the summer of 2011 with a 2:1 in International Management with American Business Studies.
 Whilst at Manchester he was also captain of the university's men's football team, was called up to the Great Britain squad for the World University Games in China in 2011 and was nominated for the university's Sportsman of the Year Award.

-Despite being English-born, Smith is also eligible for both the Scotland and France national teams as his father Ian was born in Edinburgh and his mother Françoise was born in Paris.
+Despite being English-born, Smith was also eligible for both the Scotland and France national teams as his father was born in Edinburgh and his mother Françoise was born in Paris.